Gibraltar Rock Facts

 The massively impressive Gibraltar Rock sits in a unique position.
 This statement holds true for several reasons.
 Firstly, the magnificent structure formed in what now constitutes the British Territory of Gibraltar, situated on the Iberian Peninsula.
 Secondly, as part of the United Kingdom, this marvel lies on the southwestern tip of Europe.
 Thirdly, it forms part of the border with Spain.

 It also forms a large peninsula that projects out into the Strait of Gibraltar.
 Mostly composed of limestone, parts of the massive monolith slowly dissolved over time due to the actions of the water.
 This natural process also often forms caves.
 In the case of this site, more than 100 caves exist.
 St. Michael’s Cave remains the best known of these, and also forms the largest tourist attraction.

-The best known of these remain the Barbary Macaques, with roughly 300 individuals located within the Nature Reserve.
-This population comprises the only known wild monkey population in Europe.
+Additionally, as of 1993, the Nature Reserve located here forms roughly 40% of the total area of Gibraltar Rock.
+Furthermore, much of the flora and fauna found there continue to be of importance to conservationists.
+The best known of these remain the Barbary Macaques, with roughly 300 individuals located within the Reserve.
+This comprises the only known wild monkey population in Europe.

-Other endemic species of prominent interest equal the Barbary Partridges and plant species such as the Gibraltar Candytuft.
-Gibraltar Rock also serves as a major resting point for large populations of migratory birds.
+But its natural wonder does not end there.
+That’s because other endemic species of prominent interest also inhabit the area.
+In fact, of ecological importance equal the Barbary Partridges, plant species such as the Gibraltar Candytuft appear here, and nowhere else in Europe.
+Finally, the stunning site also serves as a major resting point for large populations of migratory birds.